 Most of us don't think about our car's suspension until a problem suddenly gets our attention.
 Then it's impossible to think about anything else when you're driving down the highway.

-Here are a few signs it's time to call your local auto technician to have a look at your vehicle's suspension.
+Here are six signs it's time to call your local auto technician to have a look at your vehicle's suspension.

 Trust your instincts on this.
 If you're beginning to notice that your drive is a lot rougher or noisier than it used to be, that's a sign that you may need new shock absorbers or struts.